 Design & Technology

 Design and Technology gives children the skills and abilities to engage positively with the designed and made world, and to harness the benefits of technology.
+We aim to develop aspirational, creative, and technical designers, who are confident with their knowledge and understanding of the ever-changing technological world; and are passionate and able to make a creative difference.
 They learn how products and systems are designed and manufactured, how to be innovative and to make creative use of a variety of resources including digital technologies, to improve the world around them.